2013 Porsche Cayenne Hybrid Performance

 The Cayenne Hybrid has a supercharged 3.0-liter V6 gasoline engine and an electric motor that combine to make a total of 380 horsepower and 428 pound-feet of torque.
 The engine is paired with an eight-speed automatic transmission, and the Cayenne Hybrid has standard all-wheel drive.
-The Cayenne Hybrid achieves 20/24 mpg city/highway, which is good for the class, but falls short of the Lexus RX Hybrid and the diesel-powered Volkswagen Touareg.
+The Cayenne Hybrid achieves 20/24 mpg city/highway, which is good for the class but falls short of the fuel economy ratings of the Lexus RX Hybrid and the diesel-powered Volkswagen Touareg.
 The Cayenne Diesel, which is reviewed separately, also uses less fuel.
 The Cayenne Hybrid can tow up to 7,716 pounds.

 Reviewers are largely impressed with the Cayenne Hybrid’s acceleration, saying that it speeds away from a stop easily.
 One test driver notes that the transmission shifts smoothly.

 - "With its Audi-sourced supercharged V-6 and 47-hp electric motor, the Cayenne S is nearly as quick as a V-8 model but with better fuel economy." -- Car and Driver (2012)